California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 While the grantor is alive, a California revocable living trust does not create any additional tax obligations.
 All trust income is reported on the grantor’s personal federal Form 1040 and California Form 540.
 After the grantor dies, the trust becomes a separate tax entity and may owe income taxes on retained earnings.

 No. California does not impose a state estate tax or inheritance tax.
-Only the federal estate tax applies, and the exemption is $15 million per individual ($30 million for married couples) effective January 1, 2026, under the One Big Beautiful Bill Act.
+Only the federal estate tax applies to California residents.
+The federal exemption is $15 million per individual ($30 million for married couples) for 2026 under the One Big Beautiful Bill Act.
 Most California families will not owe federal estate taxes.

-Transferring real property into your own revocable living trust does not trigger a property tax reassessment under California Revenue and Taxation Code Section 62(d).
-When the property passes to your children at death, the parent-child exclusion under Proposition 19 (Revenue and Taxation Code Section 63.2) may apply, but only for primary residences and subject to value limits and filing deadlines.
+Transferring real property into your own revocable living trust does not trigger reassessment under California Revenue and Taxation Code §62(d).
+When the property passes to your children at death, the parent-child exclusion under Proposition 19 (Rev. & Tax.
+Code §63.2) may apply, but only for primary residences and subject to value limits and filing deadlines.

 A revocable living trust does not reduce estate taxes.
 The IRS includes all revocable trust assets in the grantor’s taxable estate.
-However, a properly structured irrevocable trust can remove assets from the taxable estate.
+A properly structured irrevocable trust can remove assets from the taxable estate.
 For most families, the $15 million federal exemption (2026) means estate taxes are not a factor.

-The successor trustee files the grantor’s final personal income tax return (Form 1040 and California Form 540) covering January 1 through the date of death.
-If the trust earns more than $600 in income after that date, the trustee must file a federal Form 1041 and California Form 541 under the trust’s new EIN.
+The successor trustee files the grantor’s final personal income tax return (Form 1040 and California Form 540).
+That return covers January 1 through the date of death.
+If the trust has any taxable income, or gross income of $600 or more, after that date, the trustee must file federal Form 1041 (IRC §6012(a)(4)).
+The trustee may also need to file California Form 541, depending on the trust’s California-source income and the residence of the fiduciary and beneficiaries (Cal.
+R&T Code §§17742-17745, 18505).

 Yes.
-Assets held in a California revocable living trust receive a stepped-up basis to fair market value at the grantor’s death under IRC Section 1014(a).
-For community property held in a California trust, both halves of the property receive the step-up under IRC Section 1014(b)(6), which can eliminate significant capital gains tax liability for the surviving spouse.
+Assets held in a California revocable living trust receive a stepped-up basis to fair market value at the grantor’s death under IRC §1014(a).
+For community property held in a California trust, both halves of the property receive the step-up under IRC §1014(b)(6).
+This can eliminate significant capital gains tax liability for the surviving spouse.

-Certain trust administration expenses may be deductible on the trust’s income tax return (Form 1041), including trustee fees, attorney fees, accounting fees, and appraisal costs that are directly related to administering the trust.
-The rules governing deductibility of these expenses have changed in recent years, so consulting a tax professional is advisable.
+Certain trust administration expenses may be deductible on the trust’s income tax return (Form 1041).
+These can include trustee fees, attorney fees, accounting fees, and appraisal costs that are directly related to administering the trust.
+The rules governing deductibility have changed in recent years, so consulting a tax professional is advisable.

 The annual gift tax exclusion for 2026 is $19,000 per recipient ($38,000 for married couples who split gifts).
 Gifts within this amount do not require a gift tax return and do not reduce your $15 million lifetime exemption.
 Transferring assets to your own revocable trust is not a gift for tax purposes.